erbdev-1/erbdev-1-temp-next.js-store/README.md

 import { fetchFavoriteId } from "@/utils/actions";
 import FavoriteToggleForm from "./FavoriteToggleForm";
 async function FavoriteToggleButton({ productId }: { productId: string }) {
-  const { userId } = auth();
+  // auth function gets the credentials of the logged in user const { userId } = auth();
-  if (!userId) return <CardSignInButton />;
+  // If the user is not logged in, shows the login button without the favourite action if (!userId) return <CardSignInButton />;
-  const favoriteId = await fetchFavoriteId({ productId });
+  // If the user is logged in, it checks the database for favourites const favoriteId = await fetchFavoriteId({ productId });

-  return <FavoriteToggleForm favoriteId={favoriteId} productId={productId} />;
+  // Renders the form component for the favourite operation return <FavoriteToggleForm favoriteId={favoriteId} productId={productId} />;
 }
 export default FavoriteToggleButton;